 You can invest in them through a discount brokerage.
 Or, you can typically invest in bonds through your bank.
 Many have brokerage account options.

 Or, you can use an app like Stash to invest.
 Stash offers pre-made investments in ETFs.
 They bundle those ETFs based on your investing philosophy and/or investing goals.

-Like any investment out there, bonds are not fail-proof ways to make returns on your investments.
+Like any investment out there, they are not fail-proof ways to make returns on your investments.
 However, they are significantly less risky than stocks and can pay out more consistently, depending on the credit rating of the company or government entity issuing the bonds.
-For greater diversification in your portfolio, you don’t want to leave out bonds – even if your strategy is currently set to aggressive investing for maximum returns – so continue reading more about bonds to see which types would be good fits for your investment strategy.
+For greater diversification in your portfolio, you don’t want to leave them out – even if your strategy is currently set to aggressive investing for maximum returns.